Voting, Bargaining, and Political Institutions

 The following are a sampling of publications in this field by scholars affiliated with CTESS:

-- "What Makes Voters Turn Out: The Effects of Polls and Beliefs" (2018), Marina Agranov, Jacob Goeree, Julian Romero, and Leeat Yariv, Journal of the European Economic Association
+- "What Makes Voters Turn Out: The Effects of Polls and Beliefs" (2018) by Marina Agranov, Jacob Goeree, Julian Romero, and Leeat Yariv, Journal of the European Economic Association.

-- "Dynamic Unstructured Bargaining with Private Information: Theory and Experiment" (2018), Colin Camerer, Gideon Nave, and Alec Smith, Management Science
+- "Dynamic Unstructured Bargaining with Private Information: Theory, Experiment, and Outcome Prediction via Machine Learning" (2018) by Colin Camerer, Gideon Nave, and Alec Smith, Management Science.

 - "Can Words Get in the Way?
-The Effect of Deliberation in Collective Decision-Making" (2018), Matias Iaryczower, Xiaoxia Shi, and Matt Shum, Journal of Political Economy
+The Effect of Deliberation in Collective Decision-Making" (2018) by Matias Iaryczower, Xiaoxia Shi, and Matt Shum, Journal of Political Economy.